-The various UWG ensembles require an audition for either placement or admission, and all students must enroll.
-Fall auditions take place prior to the beginning of the semester and during the first week of classes.
+Fall auditions typically take place prior to the beginning of the semester and during the few days of classes.
 All auditions are completed prior to the close of the drop/add period.
 Please contact the appropriate ensemble director for information regarding membership in a performing group.

 Here are some important features of the music ensembles at UWG: